 Because there is little physical movement during a flight, patients don’t have much to fear about flying after surgery.
 But, to stay on the safe side, it can be useful to wait until a week after surgery so you can avoid any unexpected complications mid-flight.
 Stay as relaxed as possible during your trip, and don’t lift or pull heavy luggage.
+Be sure to get up every hour and walk up and down the aisle to keep your blood circulating.
 If you have any medications or instructions from your surgeon, be sure to have them on hand and easily accessible.

 By carefully supporting your body during recovery, your breast augmentation results will heal safely and look their best.
 Browse our before-and-after photos to see examples of patients’ post-recovery results.